OEN PubTalk: How to Get Your Product on the Shelf and Keep It There

 Sam is an avid surfer and snowboarder and originally grew up in Portland, Maine.
 After graduating from the University of Colorado in Boulder, he moved to Nicaragua for 5 years where he eventually ran the largest real estate brokerage in the small Central American country.
 Sam is the Co-Founder of Mad Hippie, a natural skin care brand dedicated to healthy skin and a healthy planet.
 Nowadays, he resides in PDX with his wife and 8 year old daughter and currently sits on the entrepreneurial advisory board at Lewis & Clark.

 Sarah Pool is the Co-Founder & CEO of Canvas, a company committed to improving individual and global health through functional nutrition, innovative technology applications, and better food systems.
+Canvas is on a mission to upcycle as much spent grain as possible (8 billion pounds go to waste annually) into high fiber, plant protein food and beverage products, starting with a prebiotic fiber and protein shake.
 Prior to launching Canvas, Sarah was the Founder & CEO of Pacific Superfood Snacks, a Certified B Corporation acquired by Made In Nature in 2014.
 She has won numerous awards such as Entrepreneur of the Year and Top Women Run B Corps.
 Sarah is a graduate of U.C.
 Berkeley (M.A., B.A.) and Oregon native.